 Eating Texas

 As a native-born Texan, I must confess that I no longer feel the pride I once did in my home state.
-For one thing, too much of what I loved about it has been torn down and replaced with mattress stores, pay-day loan joints, and cookie-cutter condos so that a trip down the Gulf Freeway might as well be a drive through Nebraska or New Jersey or any of those other places where folks pull up stakes and move to Texas.
+For one thing, too much of what I loved about it has been torn down and replaced with mattress stores, payday loan joints, and cookie-cutter condos so that a trip down the Gulf Freeway might as well be a drive through Nebraska or New Jersey or any of those other places where folks pull up stakes so they can move to Texas.

 I could list other things I find troubling about the state of the State, but now is not the time.
 It is, in fact, Rodeo Time.